Creo-Solutions-Inc/pulse-copilot-demo/README.md

-# Pulse Co-Pilot – User Journey & Feature Guide
+# Pulse Co-Pilot – User Journey & Feature Guide.

 Welcome to Pulse Co-Pilot, your AI-powered call analytics and daily recap system that transforms conversations into actionable insights.
 This guide walks you through every feature and how to use it effectively.